 She said her friend had called her Wednesday morning and mentioned that she was planning to visit the spot where a friend of hers had been killed by an Amtrak train in April.

-"She told us she was going to visit Jesse," Kimmons said, referring to Antioch resident Jesse Millard-Morris, 20, who was riding a bicycle north across the tracks at L Street when
+"She told us she was going to visit Jesse," Kimmons said, referring to Antioch resident Jesse Millard-Morris, 20, who was riding a bicycle north across the tracks at L Street when the collision occurred.

 However her friend died, "I know she wouldn't do this on purpose," Kimmons said, noting that the two of them were planning to attend a birthday party Friday.